drangara/MFIX-Exa/docs/source_docs/inputs/InputsLoadBalancing.rst

 Gridding and Load Balancing
 ===========================

-The following inputs must be preceded by "amr" and determine how we create the grids.
+The following inputs must be preceded by "amr." and determine how we create the grids.

 +----------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                      | Description                                                           |   Type      | Default   |